itsuki-n22/JASSJF100/README.md

 I would be too embarrassed to go out if it were known that I was the author of such a stupid format.

-## latest version

-If required the latest version of JASSJF100, please add "latest" to the end of the above passion.
-In that case, the total number of characters will be 26.